mkarg75/magazine/README.md

 ## Adding new images

-Feel free to submit a PR, and we'll take care of automation setup in Quay.
+Feel free to submit a PR and tag @aakarshg, and he'll take care of automation setup in Quay.